csotiriou/devoxx-2023-quarkus-vs-spring-talk-resources/README.md

 # Battle of the frameworks : Quarkus vs SpringBoot tech talk resources

 Supplementary code and resources for Devoxx May 2023, the event that was performed in Greece.
-Code for Spring and Quarkus developed by Red Hat's https://github.com/geoand
+Code for Spring and Quarkus developed by Red Hat's [Georgios Andrianakis](https://github.com/geoand)

 The talk was named **Battle of the frameworks : Quarkus vs SpringBoot**